Cheating in video games: Cheating in online games

 In online multiplayer games, a player may use macro scripts, which automatically find items or defeat enemies.
-The prevalence of massively multiplayer online games (MMORPGs) such as World of Warcraft, Anarchy Online, EverQuest, Guild Wars, and RuneScape has resulted in the trading of in-game currency for real-world currency.
+The prevalence of massively multiplayer online games (MMORPGs) such as World of Warcraft, Anarchy Online, EVE Online, EverQuest, Guild Wars, and RuneScape has resulted in the trading of in-game currency for real-world currency.
 This can lead to virtual economies.
 The rise of virtual economies has led to cheating where a gamer uses macros to gain large amounts of in-game money which the player will then trade for real cash.
-The Terms of Service of most modern online games now specifically prohibit the transfer of accounts or the sale of in-game items for 'real-world' money.
-The enforcement of these terms varies however from one company to another, many turning a blind-eye to such trading as detection and prevention requires resources and banning players also results in losses of revenue.
+The Terms of Service of most modern online games now specifically prohibit the transfer of accounts or the sale of in-game items for real-world money.
+However, the enforcement of these terms varies from one company to another, many turning a blind-eye to such trading as detection and prevention requires resources and banning players also results in losses of revenue.

 Cheating in online games is common on public game servers.
 Some online games, such as Battlefield 1942, include specific features to counter cheating exploits, by incorporating tools such as PunkBuster, nProtect GameGuard, or Valve Anti-Cheat.
 However, much like anti-virus companies, some anti-cheat tools are constantly and consistently bypassed until further updates force cheat creators to find new methods to bypass the protection.

 In single-player games, there are a number of plug-ins available to developers to use to stop cheaters.
 An obfuscator will scramble code so it is unreadable by decompilers, rename events/properties/methods and even add fake code.
 An obscurer will encrypt variables in memory and mask out strings.
-Anti-cheat toolkits have a variety of tools such as: detecting speed hacks, encrypting player prefs, detecting time cheats, detecting wall hacks and more.
+Anti-cheat toolkits have a variety of tools such as: detecting speed hacks, encrypting player preferences, detecting time cheats, detecting wall hacks and more.
 These can be used in most multi-player games as well.